The Danger Of Vitamin Toxicity On A Gluten-Free Diet

 The recommended daily intake for adults is based on age and ranges from 8-18mg per day.
 Tolerated upper limits are 45mg per day.
 Supplementation beyond the daily recommended amount should be under medical supervision and should not be undertaken without first evaluating baseline level.
 Food sources of iron include liver, beef, chicken, fortified cereals, beans, lentils, spinach and molasses.

 Vitamin A is necessary for normal vision, organ and immune function as well as reproduction, but toxicity can cause serious symptoms.

 – Preformed (animal sources and many supplements) In supplements the preformed vitamin A is typically called retinyl acetate and retinyl palmitate.

-High intake of the preformed types of Vitamin A are associated with toxicity, and can cause nausea, dizziness, elevated intracranial pressure (pressure around the brain), headaches, coma and death.
+High intake of the preformed types of Vitamin A is associated with toxicity and can cause nausea, dizziness, elevated intracranial pressure (pressure around the brain), headaches, coma, and death.
 High vitamin A levels during pregnancy are associated with birth defects.
 The recommended daily intake of vitamin A is 2300 IU for women and 3000 IU for men.
 The recommended daily allowances differ during pregnancy and for children based on age.
-The daily upper safe limits for Vitamin A are 2000 IU for infants, 3000-5000 IU for children (depending on age) and 10,000 IU per day for adults.
+The daily upper safe limits for Vitamin A are 2000 IU for infants, 3000-5000 IU for children (depending on age), and 10,000 IU per day for adults.